haozhg/oml/README.md

 - `osysid.OnlineLinearModel` class implements the optimal algorithm.

 ### Online nonlinear model learning
 If we need to fit a nonlinear model to the observed data, this algorithm also applies in this case.
-However, notice that linear adaptive model is good approximation as long as it is updated in real-time.
+Keep in mind that linear adaptive model is good approximation as long as it is updated in real-time.
 Also, the choice of nonlinear form can be tricky.
+Based on Taylor expansion, if we add higher order nonlinearity (e.g., quadratic, cubic), the approximation can be more accurate.
+However, given the learned nonlinear model, it is still not easy to apply control.

 In particular, we want to fit a nonlinear model of this form
 - x(t+1) = F * phi(x(t), u(t))
 - y(t) = G * psi(x(t), u(t))

-where phi(~, \~) and psi(~, \~) are known vector-valued nonlinear functions (e.g, quadratic) that we specify, F and G are unknown matrices of proper size.
+where phi(~, ~) and psi(~, ~) are known vector-valued nonlinear functions (e.g, quadratic) that we specify, F and G are unknown matrices of proper size.

 - We aim to learn F and G from measurement data.
 - Notice that this model form is general, and encompass many systems such as Lorenze attractor, Logistic map, Auto-regressive model, polynomial systems.